Daytime and nighttime diaper leaks: say no to minor accidents!

 When should I change my baby's diaper?

 For the first few months after your baby's birth, be prepared to change his or her diaper 6 to 10 times a day.
-Overflowing, and especially backward bowel movements, are common in infants up to 6 months of age.
+Overflowing, and especially backward bowel movements, are common in infants up to 6 months.
 As their diet remains exclusively milk-based, their stools are naturally more liquid.
-However, the frequency of diaper changes will begin to diminish as the baby begins to diversify his diet.
+However, the frequency of diaper changes will begin to diminish once the baby starts to diversify.

 But how do you know when to change a diaper?
 Generally speaking, you should change your newborn's diaper as soon as it becomes soiled with stool or urine.
 This often coincides with feeding time.
 If baby cries to let you know that his diaper is dirty, put a new one on him right away.
-SIf your baby doesn't show any signs of discomfort, check the condition of his diaper every 3 hours or so.
-Regular diaper changesnot only prevent overflowing diapers, but also the onset of diaper rash.
+If no discomfort is felt, check the condition of the diaper every 3 hours or so.
+Regular diaper changesnot only prevent overflowing diapers, but also the appearance of diaper rash.

-Finally, it's not essential to change your baby's diaper at night s'he's fast asleep.
+Finally, it's not essential to change your baby's diaper at night if he's a sound sleeper.
 You can wait until he wakes up for his nightly feedings to inspect his diaper and replace it if necessary.

-When should I stop changing my diaper at night?
+When should I stop changing the diaper at night?

-During the first few months of your baby's life, you'll need to change his diaper very often, including at night.
-You can stop changing him when he sleeps through the night and starts to diversify his diet, between 4 and 6 months.
+In the first few months of your baby's life, you'll be changing his diaper very often, including at night.
+You can stop changing your baby's diaper once he's slept through the night and started to diversify his diet, between 4 and 6 months.
 However, some children will still need a clean diaper in the middle of the night beyond this age range.

-How do you know if your baby's diaper is too big?
+How do I know if my baby's diaper is too big?

-How do you know if your baby's diaper is too small?
+How do I know if my baby's diaper is too small?

-If your baby's diaper is too small, you'll soon notice urine or stool overflowing around the waist and legs.
-Other signs: your newborn's bottom will not be completely covered by the diaper, and he may show red marks on his tummy and thighs.
+If your baby's diaper is too small, you'll quickly notice urine or stool overflowing around the waist and legs.
+Other clues: your newborn's bottom will not be completely covered by the diaper, and he may show red marks on his tummy and thighs.